 Key changes for 2020

 Incoterms 2020 consist of 11 defined terms.
-There are four sea freight only rules and seven rules which can be used for any mode, with fifteen available options in total, since FOB, FCA, CIF and CIP can be assigned one of two named delivery places.
+There are four sea freight only rules and seven rules which can be used for any mode.
 Whilst this revision has witnessed only a small number of substantive changes, there remains an importance in understanding the impact of these changes.

 - Delivery place – Seeking to remove the confusion historically arising between DAT (delivered at terminal) and DAP (delivered at place), the former has been replaced by DPU (delivered at place unloaded).
-This serves to clarify that delivery is effected once the goods have been unloaded from the ship and made available to the buyer at a specified place in the terminal.
+This serves to clarify that delivery is effected once the goods have been unloaded and made available to the buyer at a specified place at the specified place.

 - Insurance - Only two Incoterms obligate insurance, in each case requiring the seller to purchase insurance in the buyer’s name.
 CIF Seller buys the insurance in the name of the buyer at Cargo Institute clauses “C (which are restricted).
 CIP Seller buys the insurance in the name of the buyer at Cargo Institute clauses “A”.
 Parties can expressly agree alternative levels of insurance cover under both CIF and CIP.